JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/the-speed-of-trust.md

 #### How to increase Integrity:

-1. Make and keep commitments yourself
+1. Make and keep commitments to yourself
 2. Stand for something
 3. Be open